 A federal authority, the Bundesdienstflagge of German armed forces, also used the German war flag on land.

 In Germany, you will find that there are very different uses when it comes to the public use of their flags and national symbols.
 Official authorities primarily use the German flag during special occasions.
 It can also be used publicly during sports events.

 Flag days are saved for election time, and other state-specific flag days there may in other states.
 When flying flags in Germany on flag days, you will find that they are flown at half-mast, and no vertical flags are lowered.

-So, the meaning of Germany flag?
+So, the meaning of the Germany flag?

-The flag’s three colored bands – the black red gold flag – represents their national colors.
+The flag’s three colored bands – the black red gold flag – represent their national colors.
 These national colors date back to the republic democracy that was proposed in the mid-1800s.
 Under this democracy, the colors symbolized German unity and freedom for Germany.
 During the Weimar Republic, the colors represented the centrist, democratic and republican parties.

 To learn more about the meaning of Germany flag, you need to understand its history.